 - Careers service vacancy bulletins and job databases.

 Some recruitment agencies specialise in finance and risk management posts, but vacancies advertised are usually targeted at those with experience.
-For a list of agencies, see Recruitment & Employment Confederation (REC).

 Training is on the job and depends on the employer.
 The following organisations offer relevant examinations leading to industry-recognised qualifications: